Doing SCA rapier in Japanese

 interested in doing the same.

-Left, the author, about to die in a warm up melee at Southern Shores Newcomers' Tourney, April 13 2013.
+Left, the author in the earlier iteration of her rapier kit, about to die in a warm up melee at Southern Shores Newcomers' Tourney, April 13 2013.
 Right, with (now) Don Brogan Hammer (in the green), Allen, Thomas McEwan (in tan), Caterin Aderyn.
 I won that tourney too!
 Photos courtesy of Baron Joel the Brewer (Joel Schoenbrunn).

 Society Rapier Standards can be found at http://www.sca.org/officers/marshal/docs/rapier/rapier_handbook.pdf Please reference the section on protective gear if you are not familiar with it.
 If your Kingdom has different rules, you should likewise make yourself familiar with them and incorporate any modifications from Society standard as needed.